VCityTeam/PEPR-VDBI/data-visualization/docs/plot-test.md

 - ~~simple plots and analysis~~
 - reproduce excel plots, graphs
 - don't correct, just align
+- idea: calculate # of reserachers by etablissement
+  - plot sorted graph with data divided by # of reserchers
+  - look up a source

 Once integrated the following data visualizations are tested using components.